 Wildfire smoke can have drastic respiratory and cardiac effects.
 On top of that, it can also cause stress and panic that can tax people’s mental health.
 To protect yourself from wildfire smoke, limit your outdoor time during the riskiest seasons and filter the air inside where you will be staying.

-Learn CPR for when you or another person is in a breathing emergency.
+Learn first aid and CPR for when you or another person is in a breathing emergency.